DragonSenses/blog-site/README.md

   3. For medium displays, grid-columns-2
   4. For large displays, grid-columns-3
   5. Check every div container that manually spans more than one column, and apply responsive design by adding different behavior for each breakpoint (mobile, sm, md, lg, xl, 2xl screen sizes)
-  6. Also check gaps at different breakpoints.
+  6. Also check **gaps** at different breakpoints.
 Nice for large displays but gaps could be too wide on smaller displays.
+  7. After applying responsive design to the first & featured blog-card, it lost its borders and adds some stray line.
+Happens because it is an `inline` element, an anchor link to the featured blog-post.
+Either conver to `div` to solve the issue or add `block` to anchor class.
+  8. Check **font-sizes**, at smaller displays adapt (see first blog-card)
+    ```css
+    text-xl md:text-2xl
+    ```
+  9. If a div is taking up too much space, check it and every element within it if they have either `padding` or `margin`, and update those accordingly.